High School Overview

 DREAM Charter High School prepares students to graduate college-ready, with strong skills in reading, writing, and speaking.

-We currently serve 200 scholars in ninth and tenth grade.
+We currently serve 300 scholars in ninth, tenth, and eleventh grade.
 We will add one grade each year until 2021, when we will reach capacity to serve scholars in grades 9-12.

 The high school curriculum prepares students for college and beyond by developing critical literacy skills needed for their success as professionals and as agents of social change.

 Throughout their time at DREAM, students assemble a portfolio of college level performance assessments.
 This portfolio is representative of students’ ability to learn, apply, and reflect across all disciplines.
 In their Defenses of Learning, 10th (and eventually 12th) grade students present and defend their portfolio as a capstone activity and rite of passage.
 A successful Defense of Learning signals to graduates, families, and the school community that the student is well prepared for the rigor of college and challenges that lie beyond.

 American Literature I